 - Wheel of Fortune – The classic game show on the small screen.
 Put different amounts of dollar rewards (or penalties) in a wheel, get players to spin, and then get them to suggest letters in a hidden phrase or title.
 If the letter is in, the player wins the dollar reward.

 🤔 How to make a spinner wheel game for people who just can’t make a decision…

 - Yes or No Wheel – A really simple decision-maker that takes the role of a flipped coin.
 Just fill a wheel with yes and no segments.

 - What’s for Dinner? – If you can manage to make a spinner wheel game when you’re feeling hungry, then try our ‘Food Spinner Wheel‘ different food options from your local area, then spin!

 - New Activities – It’s never easy to know what to do when Saturday rolls around.
 Fill in a wheel with new activities you’re curious about, then spin to find out which one you and your friends will do.

 - Exercise Wheel – Stay healthy with a wheel that gives you short-burst exercise activities to do.
 1 spin a day keeps the doctor away!

 - Chore wheel – One for the parents.
 Fill the wheel with chores and get your kids to spin it.
 Time for them to earn their keep!

-Ultimate Guides of How to Make a Spinning Wheel
+Ultimate Guides of How to Make a Spinner Wheel

 - Keep it short – Don’t overload the wheel with text.
 Keep it as short as possible to make it easily comprehensible.